Optimal tuning of classical guitar

-model guitar I held the guitar without strings for about 4 weeks to let the timber "unbend" itself.
+model guitar I held the guitar without strings for about 4 weeks to let the soundboard"unbend" itself.
 After I installed strings - the soundboard remained unbent.

 The acoustic response of the instrument has become much better.
 I could not stop playing it for several days, few hours each day.
 "Bright" sound typical to "lattice-braced"